staude/scheduled-jobs-dashboard-widget/readme.txt

 == Screenshots ==
 1. Dashboard Widget

+2. Entry in the "At A Glance" Widget

 == Changelog ==

+= 0.4 =
+- Add a icon/entry to the "At A Glance" Widget

 = 0.3 =
 - Disable some php notices if WP Debug active